Swisscom Ltd – Annual report – 31 December 2018

-In the fourth quarter of 2017 and after completion of business planning, individual goodwill amounts were subjected to an impairment test.
-The recoverable amount of a cash-generating unit is determined based on its value in use, using the discounted cash flow (DCF) method.
+In the fourth quarter of 2018 and after completion of business planning, individual goodwill amounts were subjected to an impairment test.
+The recoverable amount of a cash-generating unit is determined based on its value in use, applying the discounted cash flow (DCF) method.
 The projected free cash flows are estimated on the basis of the business plans approved by management.
-In general, the business plans cover a three-year period.
+As a rule, the business plans cover a three-year period.
 A planning horizon of five years is used for the impairment test of Fastweb.
-For the free cash flows extending beyond the detailed planning period, a terminal value was computed by capitalising the normalised cash flows using an assumed long-term constant growth rate.
-The growth rates applied are those customarily assumed for the country or market.
+For the free cash flows extending beyond the detailed planning period, a terminal value was computed by capitalising the normalised cash flows using a steady long-term growth rate.
+The growth rate applied is that customarily assumed for the country or market.
 The discount rate is derived from the Capital Asset Pricing Model (CAPM).
-This latter comprises the weighted cost of own equity and external borrowing costs.
-For the risk-free interest rate underlying the discount rate, the yield from government bonds (abroad – Germany) with a duration of 10 years and a zero-interest rate is used, subject to a minimum interest rate of 1.5% (Switzerland) and 2.0% (abroad).
-In the prior year, a minimum interest rate of 2.5% (Switzerland) and 3.0% (abroad) was used.
+This latter comprises the weighted value of own equity and external borrowing costs.
+For the risk-free interest rate which forms the basis of the discount rate, the yield from Swiss government bonds (abroad: Germany) with a duration of ten years and a zero-interest rate is taken, subject to a minimum interest rate of 1.5% (Switzerland) and 2.0% (abroad).
 For cash-generating units abroad, a risk premium for the country risk is then added.

 Discount rates and long-term growth rates

-The discount rates used take into consideration the specific risks relating to the cash-generating unit being considered.
+The discount rates used take into consideration the specific risks relating to the cash-generating unit in question.
 The projected cash flows and management assumptions are corroborated by external sources of information.

 Results and sensitivity of impairment tests